grafana/grafana/packages/grafana-eslint-rules/README.md

 To account for users with motion sensitivities, these should always be wrapped in a [`prefers-reduced-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) media query.

-`@grafana/ui` exposes a `handledReducedMotion` utility function that can be used to handle this.
+There is a `handleMotion` utility function exposed on the theme that can help with this.

 #### Examples